reverseiwnl/Fetch_Interview/README.md

-# Fiber API with Go
+# Fetch API Coding Assessment with Go

 ## Project Overview
 This project implements a simple REST API using **Fiber**, a fast web framework for Go.
 The API allows you to: